This reading is also available in PDF.

 Yes!
 You can create variable-arity procedures by using alternate forms of

-procedure that takes any number of arguments and prints out each one (by
+procedure that takes any number of parameters and prints out each one (by

 display procedure to it), then terminates the